 How to Track and Close More Deals in a CRM

-Use contact management and outreach resources to reach prospects effectively.
+Use contact management and outreach resources to reach qualified prospects.

 Customize your pipeline to match your sales process.

-1. Use contact management and outreach resources to reach prospects effectively.
+1. Use contact management and outreach resources to reach qualified prospects.

-Solid CRMs often include a host of contact management resources.
-They can neatly organize and regiment the contact information you accrue through your sales and marketing efforts — whether that be through form submission, in-person interactions, or any other means of connection.
+The most powerful CRMs include contact management tools.
+They can organize and regiment contact information you accrue through your sales and marketing efforts — whether that be through form submission, in-person interactions, or any other means of connection — in a single contact database.

-Solid CRMs expedite that process through the power of automation.
-Many will automatically populate and maintain deal records from contacts or company records with the most up-to-date information available.
+CRMs like HubSpot will expedite that process for you through the power of sales automation.
+For instance, your CRM may automatically populate and maintain deal records from contacts or company records with the most up-to-date information available, after every interaction you have with a prospect.

 3. Customize your pipeline to match your sales process.